-Healthy soil is literally the foundation for a healthy food system and is a leading indicator for many key metrics around sustainability and ecological health.
+Healthy soil is the foundation for a healthy food system and is a leading indicator for many key metrics around sustainability and ecological health.
 As a result, soil health is inextricably linked to plant, animal, human and global health.

 We’re in the middle of a paradigm shift in soil health practices, with some sustainability protocols that harken back to preindustrial agriculture that oftentimes deliver very good results in terms of health consequences as well as positive economic consequences as consumers are becoming more conscious about what they buy and it was produced.

-There are three major factors driving this shift.
+Three major factors are driving this shift.

 The Looming Topsoil Crisis and its Impact on Soil Health

 The world is grappling with a significant topsoil crisis, witnessing the loss of roughly 2 billion hectares (5 billion acres) of soil in recent decades.
 This alarming decline, accounting for a 50% reduction in agricultural supply over the past 50 years, is only accelerating.